NeoVintageous/NeoVintageous/README.md

 To edit the neovintageousrc file, follow these steps:

-1. Open the Command Palette: `Command Palette → NeoVintageous: Open neovintageous file`.
+1. Open the Command Palette: `Command Palette → NeoVintageous: Open neovintageousrc file`.

 2. Make the necessary changes to the file.

-3. To apply the changes, reload the neovintageousrc from the Command Palette: `Command Palette → NeoVintageous: Reload neovintageous file`.
+3. To apply the changes, reload the neovintageousrc from the Command Palette: `Command Palette → NeoVintageous: Reload neovintageousrc file`.

 ## Key mapping